 Hopefully she wasn't going to end up spilling more than she needed.
-This had to be the harshest winter she had seen in a long time and she wasn't looking forward to going out again soon.
+This had to be the harshest winter she had seen in a long time and, while she was aware that one bucket was like a drop in the ocean for what she needed, she wasn't looking forward to going out again too soon.

-With that thought in mind, Sora stepped inside her small cabin, sharply feeling the shift in temperature, and silently closed the shoji door behind her.
-Careful not to disturb her unlikely visitor.
+With that thought in mind, Sora stepped inside her small cabin, sharply feeling the shift in temperature, and silently slide the door closed behind her.
+Careful not to disturb her visitor.

 Her entire body was stiff by the time she had managed to start a fire but she was fairly satisfied with her work.
 Now she could finally heat some water and try to see exactly what was wrong with her patient.
-Even though it went against everything she had ever heard from the elders of the village.
+Even though by doing so she was going against everything she had ever been taught by the elders of the village.

 Sora sighed and pushed a red strand of hair from her face, kneeling down next to the unconscious man who was blissfully unaware of his surroundings.
-Or at least knocked out for the span of the next few days.
+Lucky, lucky man.

-Biting her lips, she brushed her fingers against his cheek and tried not to grimace at the caked blood that covered him from head to toe.
-Her heart clenched in sympathy even as she lifted her hand to touch the pointy ears on the top of his head.
-A demon...she was housing a demon in her own home but she couldn't bring herself to feel repulsed by his appearance or the blood running through his veins.
+Biting her lips, she brushed her hand against his cheek, trying not to grimace as blood flaked and dirt smeared her fingertips.
+Her heart clenched in sympathy even as she lifted her hand to touch the not human ears on the top of his head.
+A demon...she was housing a demon in her own home and yet she couldn't bring herself to feel repulsed by his appearance or the blood running through his veins.

 She had found him in the forest, covered in snow, half dead and suffering from serious wounds all over his body.
 The clothes he had been wearing were of unknown origin and she guessed that he was from faraway lands; how he had come to be in this state was still a mystery to her.